"YOU HAVE TO GET LOST BEFORE YOU CAN BE FOUND."

 Due to state park regulations, you must have a Discover Pass to park at any of the designated check-in areas (Riverside State Park Equestrian Area, Mt.
 Spokane State Park, If you are just dropping off trail riders, you do not need a pass.
 A $10 day pass or annual Discover Pass can be purchased here-->> http://discoverpass.wa.gov/133/Where-to-Buy

 Age Limit: Riders must be at least 7 years of age to participate in a trail ride with True West Trail Rides.
-Children under the age of 10 must be accompanied by an adult.
-For safety reasons, we sometimes limit the amount of riders on each ride who are age 12 or younger, please call to find out how we can accommodate a larger group of children..
+Children under the age of 18 must be accompanied by an adult.
+For safety reasons, we sometimes limit the amount of children on each ride who are age 14 or younger, please call to find out how we can accommodate a larger group of children..

-Cancellations: Should you need to cancel your ride for any reason, please notify us via phone, email, or Facebook message NO LESS THAN 48hrs prior to your scheduled ride time.
+Cancellations: Should you need to cancel your ride for any reason, please notify us via phone, email, or Facebook message NO LESS THAN 48hrs prior to your scheduled ride time for a full refund of your deposit.
 For any cancellations within 48hrs prior to your ride time or any no-shows, deposit is non-refundable.

 Inclement Weather: We do ride rain or shine, most of the time.
 However, should fire, flooding, lightning, or other acts of nature be a concern, we reserve the right to cancel or reschedule your ride.
 In the event of inclement weather that requires cancellation or rescheduling, we will notify you via phone.
 We also cancel rides if weather forecasts are for temperatures at or above 100 degrees.
 During fire season, we monitor the air quality for our region and also cancel rides for air in the Unhealthy/Hazardous ranges.